MGR Race Course Stadium: Facilities

 The stadium primarily used for hosting athletic events.
 Facilities at stadium include a 400m synthetic track for athletic events, four badminton courts, basketball courts, a cricket field, a football field, tennis courts, table tennis courts, volleyball court and a 25 m swimming pool.
 It is also used to host other events such as kabaddi, powerlifting, and shooting in state and national levels.
-The stadium also has a male hostel which houses 140 inmates practising athletics, badminton, basketball, hockey, volleyball and football.
+The stadium also has a hostel which houses up to 140 people.